vladimirkanchev/auto-price/README.md

 </div>

 # ML App for Car Price Calculation
-This repo contains a toy AI project that predicts a car price using an AI model trained on a [public automobile dataset](https://www.kaggle.com/datasets/toramky/automobile-dataset/).
-Our idea is people within a company (marketing department for example) who want to check market price of a car of certain brand and properties to define some of its parameters and to see how much money will cost.
-The App is deployed in the cloud and can be used it as a preliminary market research tool.
+This repository contains a toy AI project that predicts a car price using an AI model trained on a [public automobile dataset](https://www.kaggle.com/datasets/toramky/automobile-dataset/).
+Our idea is people within a company (a marketing department, for example) who want to check market price of a car of a certain brand and properties to define some of its properties and to see how much money it will cost.
+The App is deployed in the cloud and can be used as a preliminary marketing research tool.

-Besides AI algorithms we apply statistic component analysis to determine precisely the price of the car the user wants to see.
-At the current moment we have developed only MCA algorithm on the car categorical attributes, which are selected from the user through App frontend:
+Besides AI algorithms, we apply statistic component analysis to determine precisely the price of the car the user wants to see.
+At the current moment, we have developed only MCA algorithm applied on the car categorical attributes, which are selected by the user through App frontend:

 <div align="center">
   <img src="/_media/gui_test_car_attributes.png" width="700" height="800">